someonera/someonera/README.md

 I'd love to find somewhere with a social mission.

 I've supported and worked with founders on network 📞, community 🙋‍♂️, and fundraising 💵.
-If you're looking for someone who can write a server *and* review a pitch deck, let me know!
+If you're looking for someone who can do code and give feedback on a pitch deck, let me know!

 ### I'm currently
 - Working on deploying and building Quaranteeny, (a quaratine-themed game built in TypeScript with React, Redux Toolkit, Express, Konva, PostgreSQL and TypeORM)